Jordan Pollack

 Universities are fighting professors and students over IP hoping for the next cure for cancer or Google.
 I believe all Universities can become IP commonwealths instead of IP Prisons.
 PDF

 This $100B business plan for Middle East Peace was sketched out on a napkin when the $200B price tag for the Iraq War was announced in October 2002.
 Buypeace has spread as an ideavirus ever since.
+Use hashtag #buypeace.
 PDF

 Greenvangelical: Spirit of the Third Millenium